eggheadio/eggheadio-course-notes/flexbox-fundamentals/notes/flex shorthand.md

 }
 ```

-Clean enough, but what this shorthand code is actually saying to the browser is in the commented out code.
+Clean enough, but what this shorthand code (above) is actually saying to the browser is in the commented out code.
 Take a look:

 ```
 h1 {